Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/multi_node_commands.md

 ## Listnode

-The CFTUTIL `listnode `displays the status of the Transfer CFT cluster, including information about hosts and nodes that are part of the Transfer CFT multi- node architecture.
+The CFTUTIL `listnode `displays the status of the Transfer CFT cluster, including information about hosts and nodes that are part of the Transfer CFT multi-node architecture.

 ****Example****